For One Ohio Town, Trump's Trade Policies Bring Uncertainty And Hope

 Despite that, Jenkins sees opportunity in Trump's trade agenda.
 In fact, the company is expanding its plant and trying to hire 20 percent more workers.

-The U.S.-Mexico-Canada Agreement, the new trade pact that's supposed to replace the North American Free Trade Agreement, requires cars sold in North America to contain more parts made in the region.
+The U.S.-Mexico-Canada Agreement, the new trade pact that is supposed to replace the North American Free Trade Agreement, requires cars sold in North America to contain more parts made in the region.

-If the new agreement is approved by Congress, it could mean more demand for the products made by Jenkins' company.
+If the agreement is approved by Congress, it could mean more demand for the products made by Jenkins' company.

 "Now that all auto manufacturers are looking at onshoring additional manufacturing and assembly plants, it's very good for Welded Tubes," he says.

-It's perhaps no coincidence that Trump's effort to overhaul U.S. trade policy is being overseen by Ashtabula native Lighthizer, a low-key Washington steel-industry attorney who has long maintained that U.S. trade policy has devastated American manufacturing.
+It's perhaps no coincidence that Trump's effort to overhaul U.S. trade policy is being overseen by Lighthizer, a low-key Washington steel-industry attorney who has long maintained that U.S. trade policy has devastated American manufacturing.

-"There has been a growing feeling that the system that has developed in recent years is not quite fair to American workers and manufacturing, and that we need to change," he said in a September 2017 speech before the Center for Strategic and International Studies.
+"There has been a growing feeling that the system that has developed in recent years is not quite fair to American workers and manufacturing and that we need to change," he said in a September 2017 speech before the Center for Strategic and International Studies.

 Those who know Lighthizer say his views on trade have been shaped at least in part by watching the economic changes that have roiled his hometown.